alejandroalffer/alastria-node-besu/docs/permissioning-dapp.md

 ## Notes:

-- ::warning:: Change BESU_NODE_PERM_ENDPOINT IP with the IP of a node you can access
+- :warning: Change BESU_NODE_PERM_ENDPOINT IP with the IP of a node you can access
 - Use Metamask to "login" the DApp with an admin address in order to make changes

 ```sh